Londrangar Cliffs Hike

 Feeling like kids again next to the Malarrif Lighthouse

 We parked our car next to the Snaefellsjokull Visitors Center and started our hike.
-The first part of the hike takes you to the Malarrif Lighthouse but we decided to skip this part.
-We had seen plenty of lighthouses already during our road trip and we had quite a packed agenda for the day.
+The first part of the hike takes you to the Malarrif Lighthouse but we decided to skip this part since we had already seen plenty of lighthouses during our road trip in Iceland.

-Next to the lighthouse, there was a small zip line.
-It was mostly meant for kids but it was fun to ride it a couple of times.
+Next to the lighthouse, there was a small zip line which was mostly meant for kids but we decided to ride it a couple time.
 It felt like we were little kids again.
-In addition, the Malarrif Lighthouse was just in front of us during these rides, so even though we skipped this part of the hike, we still got to admire it.
+In addition, the Malarrif Lighthouse was just in front of us, so even though we skipped this part of the hike, we still got to admire it.

 After having some fun at the zip line, we continued our hike through some mossy dunes.
-This part of the hike was a bit dull but fortunately, it was not so long.
-Soon enough the Londrangar pinnacles appeared in the distance and the best part of the hike began.
+This part of the hike was a bit dull but fortunately, it went by fast.
+Soon enough the Londrangar pinnacles appeared in the distance, and the best part of the hike began.

-Once we passed the mossy dunes, we arrived at a small pebbled beach.
-It was already past noon so we decided to have a little picnic here and have lunch.
+After the mossy dunes, we arrived at a small pebbled beach and since it was already past noon, we decided to have a little picnic here and have lunch.
 The beach was empty so it felt like it was our private beach.
-It was the perfect place for our lunch enjoying the sun and the sea.
-I do recommend you plan your visit to eat lunch here like we did, particularly if you are lucky to get a sunny day as we did!
+It was the perfect spot for our lunch enjoying the sun and the sea.
+Definitely plan your visit to have a picnic here, especially if you’re as lucky as we were to get a sunny day.

 Walking next to the Londrangar Pinnacles